Seattle Black Clergy Members Join Donald Trump In Blaming Mayor Jenny Durkan And Lend Support To Police Chief

 — Jennifer Lee (@JennLeeTV) June 14, 2020

-Some of the religious leaders gathered were ready to place blame, however, pointing the finger at Durkan instead, which is something Trump has done since news of the autonomous zone was formed.
+Some of the religious leaders gathered were ready to place blame on Durkan instead, which is something Trump has done since the autonomous zone was formed.

 Trump took to Twitter to call out Durkan and Inslee just days ago, calling it a problem that was “easily fixed,” as The Inquisitr previously reported.

-The president also said that the Democratic leaders should be ashamed of themselves, that they are “weak leaders” and that they would only become “RADICAL” when it came to blocking “hard working, tax paying citizens” from going to work.
+The president also said that the Democratic leaders should be ashamed of themselves and that they are “weak leaders,” writing they are only “RADICAL” when it came to blocking “hard working, tax paying citizens” from going to work.

-Trump’s accusation is an escalation of the ongoing feud between the president and Washington’s leaders.
+Trump’s accusation is an escalation of the ongoing feud between the president and Washington state’s leaders.
 The president has repeatedly called for Seattle’s leadership to take the city back from the protesters who currently occupy it.

-By the end of the religious leaders meeting, Best said that she was “honored” to be part of the search for a productive end and “felt appreciated” by the time the meeting was over according to Fox News.
+By the end of the religious leaders meeting, Best said that she was “honored” to be part of the search for a productive end and “felt appreciated” by the time the meeting was over, according to Fox News.

 “Everyone has made it clear, and we know that the police service needs to be fair, equitable, and just for everyone, and I can tell you, no one dislikes the bad officers more than the good officers.”